McMurdo Station: Life

 Life in McMurdo Station is influenced by seasonal daylight.
 The "season" begins with the first sunrise in August, marking the start of polar dawn, and the arrival of the first flights.
 As daylight increases, station activity intensifies.
 By October, the last sunset occurs, and 24-hour daylight begins.
 More staff and researchers arrive, raising the station's population.
 As the sea ice melts later in the season, icebreakers clear a path to McMurdo harbor, typically by December or January.
 Staff and resources flow through McMurdo to research projects in Antarctica, including the opening of the ice road to the South Pole and ski cargo planes bringing supplies to that base.
-Around February, the last flights fly out as the season draws to a close, and there are lowering temperatures in the polar twilight and finally the last sunset; McMurdo Sound ices over.
-In the polar night, historically, no one has gone in or out, and there is much less staff at McMurdo.
+Around February, the last flights fly out as the season draws to a close, there are lowering temperatures and the first sunset of the year in late February.
+The last sunrise before deep winter occurs in late April followed by a period of daily twilight.
+In the polar night, historically, travel to the mainland is curtailed and the number of personnel is reduced.
 In the 2010s there was some success increasing focus on doing staff changes and resupply in June and July, though this means landing in darkness in very cold temperatures.

 Once a year, around New Year's Day, the most southern music festival, Icestock, is organized, with performers being from the station and Scott Base.

 There is an interfaith church called the Chapel of the Snows that hosts Protestant and Catholic services, as well as secular community organizations such as sobriety groups.
 One of the main buildings for life in McMurdo is number 155: this has a long indoor corridor called the "highway", with offices, dorms, barbershop, computer lab, station store, and the main cafeteria ("the galley") – the hub of life at the research station.
 McMurdo's cafeteria is nicknamed the "galley", like on a ship, due to the influence of Navy in McMurdo's history.

 From 1961 to 2009, there was a bowling alley with a manual pin-setting machine; the building was demolished due to a structural failure and has not been replaced.
 The 2-lane alley was housed in a hut, and originally used penguin pins.